 - Retinopathy -- disease in the retina often caused by diabetes or high blood pressure

-If you are having vision problems, discuss your symptoms with your health care provider.
+If you are having vision problems, discuss your symptoms with your provider.

 The senses of taste and smell work together.
 Most tastes are linked with odors.
 The sense of smell begins at the nerve endings high in the lining of the nose.

 Smell and taste play a role in food enjoyment and safety.
 A delicious meal or pleasant aroma can improve social interaction and enjoyment of life.
 Smell and taste also allow you to detect danger, such as spoiled food, gases, and smoke.

 The number of taste buds decreases as you age.
 Each remaining taste bud also begins to shrink.
 Sensitivity to the five tastes often declines after age 60.
 In addition, your mouth produces less saliva as you age.
 This can cause dry mouth, which can affect your sense of taste.

 Your sense of smell can also diminish, especially after age 70.
 This may be related to a loss of nerve endings and less mucus production in the nose.
 Mucus helps odors stay in the nose long enough to be detected by the nerve endings.
 It also helps clear odors from the nerve endings.

 Certain things can speed up the loss of taste and smell.
 These include diseases, smoking, and exposure to harmful particles in the air.

 Decreased taste and smell can lessen your interest and enjoyment in eating.
 You may not be able to sense certain dangers if you cannot smell odors such as natural gas or smoke from a fire.

 If your senses of taste and smell have diminished, talk to your provider.
 The following may help:

 - Buy safety products, such as a gas detector that sounds an alarm you can hear.